A Spectral "schematization" of Homotopy Types: Part I: Algebraic Topology

 As pointed out in the introduction, for $X$ a given topological space, $k$ a commutative ring, to talk about the homotopy type of $X$ over $k$ one would want to put $X$ and $k$ on a same footing to be able to define invariants of one object relative to the other.
-Thus it is natural to consider morphisms $\Spec R \rarr X$ for $R \in \kMod$.
+Thus it is natural to consider morphisms $\Spec R \rarr X$ for $R \in \kCAlg$.
+In addition we ask that those $k$-algebras be projective of finite type.
 The image of that morphism tells us what is $X$ relative to $R$.
+The collection of all such maps provides an affine covering family $\{ \Spec R \rarr X \, | \, R \in \kCAlgpft \}$.
+This can further be formalized by considering the functor: \beq \Hom_{\Top}(\Spec(-),X): \kCAlgpft \rarr \Set \nonumber \eeq which we defined as being the affine perception in Spectral Algebraic Geometry (\cite{RG3}).\\

-In doing so we implicitly regard $X$ as a locally ringed space with a structure sheaf $\cO_X$ with global sections $\Gamma(X, \cO_X) = \Gamma_X$.
-A morphism $\Spec R \rarr X$ is regarded as an object of $\Top_{/X}$, and we generalize homotopy groups of spaces to homotopy groups of morphisms of spaces as follows:
+A morphism $\Spec R \rarr X$ is regarded as an object of $\Top_{/X}$, and we generalize homotopy groups of spaces to homotopy groups of morphisms of spaces as follows.
+Consider the (local system) functor:

 where: